EricHsia7/bus/README.md

 ### Integration

-- **All-in-One Page**: Display stops of a route or location in a single page.
+- **All-in-One Page**: Display stops of a route or location on a single page.
 - **Visualized Diagram**: Show scheduled departure time in a simplified and readable calendar.

 ### Personalization